niplav/site/considerations_on_cryonics.md

 * If whole-brain emulation is wide-spread, and copying of whole-brain emulations is easy:
 	* Competition among whole-brain emulations is likely fierce, and labor by emulations would be as cheap as slave labour (so there is no particular reason to enslave emulations)
 	* The average emulation is likely very competent and elite, and a much better worker than the average college-educated persoe ([Hanson 2016 pp. 161-163](https://ageofem.com "The Age of Em") estimates that most ems are going to be copies of fewer than a thousand or so original humans, each most likely again selected from several thousand individual childhoods to select the most capable educational lineage)
+* If whole-brain emulation is not wide-spread, then the more the more more-obscure whole-brain emulation is, the more unlikely it is that cryonics and whole-brain emulation will "come into contact", since cryonics is also obscure and the number of preserved patients is tiny (~1500)
+	* It seems unlikely that whole-brain emulation will stay restricted to a niche, since it will likely require large amounts of computational power and high-tech scanning facilities which are only possible with large amounts of capital
+	* A factor working against this is that whole-brain emulation and cryonics are discussed within in the same subculture
 * Uploading a vitrified brain seems to be at least as difficult as scanning a freshly deceased brain or a living brain, and possibly much more difficult, since one would need to repair structural damage done by outdated cryopreservation methods (why not vitrify a recently deanimated person with the newest cryogenic technology, and then scan & upload them, instead of trying to fix old somewhat broken brains?), so it would probably not be more economically viable
 * It appears more likely than not that cryonics organisations will attempt to prevent the theft of preserved humans (although the organisations could fail and abandon or sell the preserved humans)
 * There would have to be no laws protecting cryogenically preserved humans (or the emulations resulting from them), but laws protecting living or recently deanimated people

+A basic tension is that if whole-brain emulation is wide-spread and the incentive is economic, then it'll use more competitive brains from living humans that are easier to scan.
+If whole-brain emulation is obscure, it's unlikely that it and cryonics will come into contact in a way that harms cryonics patients (at the very least, it would be counted as grave robbery and body snatching).

 That said, if scanning living or recently deceased humans is illegal or very hard, but uploading and using cryogenically preserved humans is